-Let’s say you have made a great sales copy.
+Let’s say you have made an excellent sales copy.

-But if you fail to make the reader read the copy, then there will be no point.
+But if you fail to make the reader read the copy, there will be no point.

-It’s simple, if the prospect doesn’t read the copy, he wouldn’t buy.
+It’s simple, if the prospect doesn’t read the copy, he won’t buy.

 If you are little experienced in this field, you might think that you could use other strategies like:

 - Including a call to action.